 Paying Tax on Your Sports Betting Profits is Simple (Kind Of)

 Filing income tax returns is never enjoyable, but we’ve all got to face the taxman.
-If you live in the United States (and you’ve netted some cash betting on sports online), you’ll have to report winnings in order to remain tax compliant.
+If you live in the United States (and you’ve netted some cash betting on sports online), you have to report your winnings to remain tax compliant.
 The last thing anyone wants is to be audited, or even worse: hit with a fine or criminal charge.